Integrative Counsellor - Adults/Mums/Teens (MA, Dip, MBACP)

 How are you, really?
-Living in a pandemic has brought many of our underlying issues, relational dynamics and desires into real confrontation.
+Living in a never-ending pandemic has brought many of our underlying issues, relationships and desires into real confrontation.
 Are you struggling to make a major life choice?
 Going through significant change?
 Is the return to social or professional life filling you with dread or anxiety?
 Are you struggling to be all things to all people - children, colleagues, partners and feel overwhelmed by it all?
 I hear you.

 Living in such great uncertainty can throw so much up for us.
 This kind of chronic underlying stress can have a knock-on effect on your ability to be all things to all people in your life.

 The invitation of therapy is to: